Justification (epistemology): Conceptions of justification

 William P. Alston identifies two conceptions of justification.
 One conception is "deontological" justification, which holds that justification evaluates the obligation and responsibility of a person having only true beliefs.
 This conception implies, for instance, that a person who has made his best effort but is incapable of concluding the correct belief from his evidence is still justified.
 The deontological conception of justification corresponds to epistemic internalism.
 Another conception is "truth-conducive" justification, which holds that justification is based on having sufficient evidence or reasons that entails that the belief is at least likely to be true.
 The truth-conductive conception of justification corresponds to epistemic externalism.

 Theories of justification

-There are several different views as to what entails justification, mostly focusing on the question "How sure do we need to be that our beliefs correspond to the actual world?"
+There are several different views as to what entails justification, mostly focusing on the question "How beliefs are justified?".
 Different theories of justification require different conditions before a belief can be considered justified.
-Theories of justification generally include other aspects of epistemology, such as knowledge.
+Theories of justification generally include other aspects of epistemology, such as defining knowledge.